Skip to content

 Even though the two elements in the set have the same values, the set contains two elements.
 Why?
 JavaScript’s Set checks for equality by reference, not by values.

 To perform value-based equality checks, you’ll need to use the Hash* collection types available in the effect package.
-These collection types, such as HashSet and HashMap, provide support for the Equal trait.
+These collection types, such as HashSet and HashMap, provide support for the Equal interface.

 1